 Preparing for Lung Transplantation

-Read our page on end-stage lung disease for more information on these diseases.
+Read our page on End-Stage Lung Disease for more information on these diseases and other treatment options.

-Once your child has been evaluated by his or her pediatric lung specialist and has been recommended for a lung transplant, you will need to meet with a transplant team that will perform an evaluation to determine if transplant will be a safe and effective treatment for your child.
+Once you have been recommended for a lung transplant, you will meet with a transplant team that will perform an evaluation to determine if transplant will be a safe and effective treatment for your lung disease.

 - A physical examination

 - Imaging studies, including a chest CT scan

 - Tests to check your heart and lung pressures and function

 - Additional tests, such as a colonoscopy and a bone density scan, to confirm you do not have other serious medical conditions